waku-org/js-waku/guides/store-retrieve-messages.md

 If you cannot be reached by your peers, then messages are not relayed;
 relay peers do **not** save messages for later.
-However, [store](https://rfc.vac.dev/spec/13/) peers do save messages they relay, allowing you to retrieve messages at any time.
+However, [store](https://rfc.vac.dev/spec/13/) peers do save messages they relay, allowing you to retrieve them at any time.

 In this guide, we'll review how you can use Waku Store to retrieve messages.